Nan province: History

 In the 15th century, when Sukhothai declined in power, it became vassal of the kingdom of Lannathai.
-In 1443 King Kaen Thao of Nan plotted to capture neighboring Phayao by asking King Tilokaraj to help him fight against Vietnamese troops attacking Nan, even though there was no such threat.
-Kaen Thao killed the king of Phayao, however the troops of Tilokaraj then attacked Nan itself, and captured it in 1449.
+In 1443 King Inthakanthao of Nan Kingdom plotted to capture neighboring Phayao by asking King Tilokaraj to help him fight against Vietnamese troops attacking Nan, even though there was no such threat.
+King Inthakanthao killed the king of Phayao, however the troops of Tilokaraj then attacked Nan itself, and captured it in 1449.

-Between 1560-1785, Nan was colonized by Burma many times.
-Nan was also the abandoned city without people twice: first from 1704-1706, and later in 1778–1801.
+Between 1560–1785, Nan was colonized by Burma many times.
+Nan was also the abandoned city without people twice: first from 1704–1706, and later in 1778–1801.

 When Lannathai was under Burmese rule, Nan tried to liberate itself many times without success, which finally led to Burmese rule of Nan in 1714.
 In 1788 the Burmese rulers were finally driven out.
 Nan had to then accept new rulers from Siam.
 In 1893 after the Paknam crisis Siam had to give a big part of eastern Nan to French Indochina.
 In 1899 mueang Nan became part of the circle (Monthon) Tawan Tok Chiang Nuea (northwestern circle).
 In 1916 the northwestern circle was split and Nan was assigned to the circle Maharat.
 When the circles were abolished in 1932, the provinces including Nan became top-level subdivisions of Siam.

 Before the early-1980s, bandits as well as People's Liberation Army of Thailand (PLAT) guerrillas were a big problem in the province, usually destroying highway construction overnight.
 With the help of the army and the more stable political system the province improved significantly, but is still a very rural and remote area.